Joyal-babu/system-design-through-verilog-and-vhdl/2x4 decoder/readme.md

 One of these outputs will be HIGH based on the combination of the inputs present, when the decoder is enabled.

-Inorder to construct larger memories / decoders from smaller memories / decoders we require decoders with ENABLE signal.
+Inorder to construct larger memories / decoders from smaller  decoders we require decoders with ENABLE signal.

 > 2x4 DECODER ( WITH ENABLE )